PranavVikasArora/Learn-ML-Insurance-Prediction-AI-Challenge-Dockship/README.md

 The test set consists of "TEST.csv" for all the same attributes as "TRAIN.csv" except for the target column.
 There is an additional "sample_submission.csv" provided to give an example submission

 ipynb was coded on google collab since hyperparameter tuning and voting classifier require higher specs

+ML_Insurance_GBMVoting code gives better accuracy(esp gbm2) also use VIF for variable selection not part of these notebooks